 There are many elements of online reviews.
 A star rating, the content of the review itself, who is posting it, where it is posted, and whether the review is trustworthy or not.
 It turns out that star ratings are important, and can actually have a measurable impact on a business’s revenue.

-Every 1 star change to a Yelp rating indicates a 5 – 9% change in a business’s revenue.
+11. Every 1-star change to a Yelp rating indicates a 5 – 9% change in a business’s revenue.
 (Search Engine Journal)

-On average, consumers want to see at least 40 reviews before thinking a star rating is legitimate.
+13. On average, consumers want to see at least 40 reviews before thinking a star rating is legitimate.
 (Search Engine Journal)